code11/engine/docs/docs/quick-start-tutorial/setup.md

 ### Starter Markup

-While we are at it, let's also update `/src/App.tsx` and add some markup to make our app feel more like the TodoMVC.
-Replace contents of `/src/App.tsx`
+To conclude this chapter, update `/src/App.tsx` and add some markup to make the app feel more like the TodoMVC.
+Replace contents of `/src/App.tsx` with:
-with:

 ```tsx
 import React from "react";